CHIHCHIEH-LAI/Portfolio/README.md

 - Until now, the application supports creating, deleting, updating, and retrieving travel plans and it has the ability to download trip details in ics file format.
 - I am working on the logic of allowing users to exchange travel plans.

-Key Skills: Python, FastAPI, Redis Caching
+Key Skills: Python, FastAPI, MongoDB, Redis Caching

 ### Publication Explorer App
 The "Research Topic Explorer" is an interactive web application designed to assist users in discovering research directions and relevant publications.
 It provides valuable guidance to users, whether they are exploring new research areas or searching for specific papers.
 The app also offers the functionality to find faculty members with similar research interests, promoting collaboration within the academic community.